cloudcreativity/demo-laravel-json-api/README.md

 1. The resource is registered with the router in `app/Http/routes.php`
 2. A controller exists: `app/Http/Controllers/Api/PostsController`.
 This is composed of units that each have a single concern, and can be found in the `app/JsonApi/Posts` folder:
-  - A `request`, that handles the incoming request from the client and validates it.
-  - A `validators` provider, that provides the rules for validating the HTTP content for a create or update request, as well as validating any filters for a search (find-many) request.
+  - An `adapter` class, that handles finding `Post` models either from a JSON API resource identifier or from a JSON API search request (filtering, pagination etc).
   - A `hydrator`, that contains the logic for transferring data from the client's request into the domain record (the `Post` model).
   - A `schema` that handles converting the `Post` model into its API representation.
-  - A `search` class, that handles converting a find-many request into an Eloquent query.
+  - A `validators` provider, that provides the rules for validating the HTTP content for a create or update request, as well as validating any query parameters.

 ### Eloquent vs Not-Eloquent

 This package can handle both Eloquent and non-Eloquent records.
 You get a lot more functionality out of the box if